jhrcook/bayesian-data-analysis-course/docs/notes-13_intro-to-regression-models_bda3-14.md

   2. predict $y$ given $x$
   3. causal inference; predict how $y$ would change if $x$ were changed

-## 14.5 Assembling the matrix of explanitory variables
+## 14.5 Assembling the matrix of explanatory variables

 ### Identifiability and collinearity